-CHEMISTRY B.-Qualitative Analysis and Organic Chemistry.
-This is primarily a laboratory course supplemented by lectures and recitations.
-The first two terms deal with the theory of solutions and analysis of the more common metals and salts.
-The last term is devoted to the chemistry of the carbon compounds, the laboratory work consisting of the preparation and study of the properties of selected organic compounds.
+CHEMISTRY B.-Qualitative Analysis.
+This is primarily a laboratory course supplemented by lectures, recitations and discussions.
+The first term is devoted to the study of the metals and their separation from each other in solutions.
+The second term is devoted to the detection of the acid radical, and a complete analysis of at least ten unknown salts selected to give a wide experience in systematic analysis.

-Scientific Juniors, three times a week.
+Scientific Juniors three times a week, two terms.